raidsonic/shelf-secure-cookie/README.md

 # shelf_secure_cookie
-API change: now encrypted cookies use `base64Url` encoding instead of plain `base64`.
-Also I changed middleware, now you have to set response headers explicitly, see TODO.
-Forgive me this, but I think this is a step in the right direction, I will find a handy workaround later.
+Encrypted cookies use `base64Url` encoding.
+See `example/example.dart` for details.

 Based on `shelf_cookie` package, added async `setEncrypted` and `getEncrypted` cookie methods, that support `AES-GCM` cipher with digest.
 These should be used to store sensitive data, if you prefer a cookie storage.

 Both methods require a 32-byte secret key.
+You can use a key with a different length, but be warned that it will be padded with zeroes and trimed to 32 bytes exactly.

 This package is not battle-tested yet, but I'm working on this.
 Also if you happened to download 1.0.0 version, update to >=1.0.2 as soon as possible.

-See `example/example.dart` for details.

 ## Original docs